 The parish of Pinner was formally created in 1766.
 Until that time Pinner was the most populous settlement within the parish of Harrow, although Pinner was semi-independent well before then.
 There is therefore significant overlap between this page and the Harrow-on-the-Hill page.
 That page should probably also be consulted.

 Chalk occurs close to the surface in parts of Pinner.
 It was extracted 'open cast' at first and later by sinkng mines.
 Extraction is recorded from 1647, with the open cast area forming what is now called 'The Dell'.
 Charles Blackwell, a brickmaker from Harrow Weald, had shaft mines sunk in the area at Pinner Green known as 'The Dingles from 1840 to about 1870.
 Work in the mines was seasonal, so the men who worked there appear on census returns and parish records as plain labourers or agricultural labourers.
-Some pictures of the mine are available from the Open University Geological Society (London Branch).
+Some pictures of the mine are available on an archived page of the Open University Geological Society (London Branch).
 For details of the mines see Kirkman, Ken, Pinner chalk mines, (1992, Pinner Local History Society).

 The Pinner churchyard was the sole place of burial until the 19th century.
 The following table shows the opening and closure date of known cemeteries within the parish.

 |Cemetery||Opened||Closed||Registers and their location||Notes/Memorial Inscription transcripts|